 From time display mode, press and hold 'SET' button for 2 seconds until the seconds digits are highlighted.
 Press the 'ADJ' button to reset seconds to zero.

+Press the ADJ bullon to reset seconds to zero.

 Briefly Press 'SET' again and the hours will be highlighted Press the 'ADJ' button to set the minutes.